 Personally, I’ve switched to the Block Editor only recently and so far I can’t say I’m enjoying the experience.
 Creating content is much “fussier,” with far too much trial and error and on two occasions I’ve lost post content if I’ve used the Media and Text Block.
 After saving a draft and exiting the Editor, when reopening the post for editing, I’m greeted with an error message.

-Missing Features in the Block Editor
+Features Currently Missing in the Block Editor

 With the change to the Block Editor, one of the more interesting features of the Business plan was removed, the ability to add Post or Page Meta Descriptions directly in the Editor.